NonDairyNeutrino/intro_electromagnetism/midterm/midterm.typ

   For two Hydrogen atoms, known as _molecular Hydrogen_ $H_2$, this optimal distance is 74 pm (1 pm = 1 picometer = $10^(-12)$ m).
   #align(center, image("H2-energy-2.png", width: 66%))

-  + Is the electric potential at the location of each Hydrogen atom greater than, less than, or equal to the electric potential around it?
+  + Is the electric potential at the location of each Hydrogen atom greater than or less than the electric potential around it?
-    #v(12%)
+    What would happen if it was the opposite?
+    #v(9%)

     #if isSolution [
       blahblahblahblah
     ]

-  + What is the expression for the electric potential at a point far away, but not infinitely so, from a $H_2$ molecule and why?
+  + What is an approximate expression for the electric potential at a point far away (i.e. $r >> 74 "pm"$), but not infinitely so, from a $H_2$ molecule and why?
-    #v(12%)
+    #v(9%)

 // == Potential & Field
 // + 26.2 Finding the Electric Field from the Potential